 - List of IE types that are to be protected across N32-f (i.e the data type encryption policy as specified in clause 13.2.3.2 of 3GPP TS 33.501 [6]); and

-- Modification policy: Against each leaf IE in the API to IE mapping information, a boolean flag indicating whether that IE is allowed to be modified by an RI on the side of the SEPP sending the protection policy information.
+- Modification policy: Against each leaf IE and recursive non-leaf IEs in the API to IE mapping information, a boolean flag indicating whether that IE is allowed to be modified by an RI on the side of the SEPP sending the protection policy information.

 Alternatively, if both the initiating SEPP and the responding SEPP support the PSEPRO feature (PRINS Security Profiles Support, see clause 6.1.7), the initiating SEPP may include a candidate list of security profiles instead of Protection policy information in the parameter exchange request message towards the responding SEPP.